TzuMinYang-NTU-lecture-homework/1121_Applied-Deep-Learning/final project/keywords_generator/README.md

 ### Goal
-By giving book catalog to generate some keywords about the types of books a person likes to read
+By giving a book catalog to generate some keywords about the types of books a person likes to read
 - input: book catalog
-- output: several keywords about catalog
+- output: several keywords about the catalog

-### Establish enviroment
+### Establish environment
-* must run in Windows
+* must run on Windows
 * install `conda`
-* install packges in `environment.yml`
+* install packages in `environment.yml`
     ```bash
     conda env create --name ADL_final_keywords -f environment.yml
     conda activate ADL_final_keywords